Quick Summary

 In a hurry?
 TL;DR

-- 2Romantic kissing is practised by less than half of the world's cultures.
+- 2Romantic kissing is not a universal behaviour, with research indicating less than half of world cultures practice it.

 Why It Matters